ALEXANDER GRAHAM BELL

 Alexander Graham Bell was born in Scotland.
 His mother, who was deaf, was a musician and a painter of portraits.
 His father, who taught deaf people how to speak, invented "Visible Speech".
 This was a code which showed how the tongue, lips, and throat were positioned to make speech sounds.
 Graham, or "Aleck", as his family called him, was interested in working with the deaf throughout his life.

-When he was a teen-ager, he and his brother Melly used the voice box of a dead sheep to make a speaking machine that cried, "Mama!"
+When he was a teenager, he and his brother Melly used the voice box of a dead sheep to make a speaking machine that cried, "Mama!"
 This created even more interest in human speech and how it worked.

-When he was in his early 20's, his two brothers died of tuberculosis * .
-Bell himself had the disease and his father moved the family to Canada looking for a better climate in which to live.
+When he was in his early 20's, his two brothers died of tuberculosis.* Bell himself had the disease and his father moved the family to Canada looking for a better climate in which to live.
 Bell recovered from the disease.

 Two years later he went to Boston to open a school for teachers of the deaf and then became a professor at Boston University.
 It was at this time that he met Mabel Hubbard, one of his students who was 10 years younger than he.
 Mabel had become deaf at the age of four due to scarlet fever.
-Five years later they were married.
-At the wedding ceremony he gave her a gift of all but 10 shares of the stock in the newly formed company called Bell Telephone Company.
-They had two daughters and two sons who died young.
+Five years after their meeting they were married.

 Thomas Watson became an associate of Bell.
 He made parts and built models of Bell's inventions.
-One day while they were working Bell accidently heard the sound of a plucked reed * coming over the telegraph wire.
+One day while they were working Bell accidently heard the sound of a plucked reed* coming over the telegraph wire.
 Watson had been tuning the metal reeds in the next room.
 Bell drew up a plan for the telephone and they continued to experiment.
 The next day he transmitted the famous words, "Mr. Watson, come here.
 I want you!"
 A few months later on Feb.
 14, 1876, he applied for a patent on his telephone.

 He showed the invention to Queen Victoria of England and she wanted lines to connect her castles.